cncf/toc/proposals/graduation/spiffe_spire.md

 * Conduct a formal security review/audit for the project as it is critical to security of services that use it.
 We completed the audit in the first months of 2021.

- * Provide an avenue for education of spiffe/spire and advanced spiffe/spire topology use cases for end users.
-In addition to producing Production Identity Day as a colocated event, we published a book on spiffe and also created interactive learning labs in katacoda.
+ * Provide an avenue for education of SPIFFE/SPIRE and advanced SPIFFE/SPIRE topology use cases for end users.
+In addition to producing Production Identity Day as a colocated event, we published a book on SPIFFE and also created interactive learning labs in katacoda.